Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 ```

-### Comparision full model vs divergence only and divergence only
+### Comparision full model vs imbalance only and divergence only

-**Table 4**: Anova table: a model with both balance and divergence as predictors is significantly better from a model with only divergence as predictor.
+**Table 4**: Anova table: a model with both imbalance and divergence as predictors is significantly better from a model with only divergence as predictor.

 ``` r
 anova2 <- anova(lm_div_balance,  lm_div)